-Rihanna’s Barbadian pop and rhythm-and-blues style and her versatile vocals were influenced by singers like Bob Marley, Madonna, Mariah Carey and Janet Jackson.
+Rihanna’s Barbadian pop, rhythm-and-blues style, and versatile vocals were influenced by singers like Bob Marley, Madonna, Mariah Carey, and Janet Jackson.
 In 2007, Rihanna shifted away from her Caribbean music roots and the era of “good girl gone bad” began.
 That turning point in her career took her from teen pop star to legendary icon almost overnight.
 The edgy, sexy, bad girl RiRi gave us bangers like “Umbrella,” which to no surprise was named the pop song of the summer, dominating the Billboard charts for 52 weeks in a row and earned Rihanna the first of many Grammys in 2008.
 From 2009, Rihanna blessed us with a new top-selling album each year.
 Becoming the youngest artist to achieve 10 number-one singles with S&M, RiRi concluded 2011 with six Grammys under her belt.

 As if her incredibly successful music career wasn’t enough, Rihanna found Hollywood, or better yet, Hollywood found Rihanna in 2012.
 Starring in films like Home and Ocean’s 8 in 2018, Rihanna shared the big screen with Hollywood icons Sandra Bullock, Anne Hathaway, and Sarah Paulson.

 Rihanna’s creativity has not only made her a mogul in the entertainment world but has sparked various entrepreneurial and humanitarian pursuits.
 Appearing on 70 magazine covers, Rihanna’s immaculate fashion sense and cutting-edge looks brought her partnerships with Armani, River Island, and Puma.
 Moreover, in 2014 she reminded us of having a heart of gold when she used her lipgloss campaign with MAC to support women and children living with or affected by HIV/AIDS.